-In addition, AIXM 3.x and 4.x embed temporality in the exchange message rather than in the aeronautical features.
-Consequently temporality becomes a property of the message rather than the aeronautical features.
+In addition, AIXM 3.x and 4.x embed temporality in the exchange message rather than in the feature itself.
+Consequently, temporality was a property of the message rather than a property of the aeronautical feature.
 The message properties describe how receiving systems should interpret the message content.